pub12/hazo_llm_api/setup_checklist.md

 - [ ] Provider is listed in `enabled_llms` array
 - [ ] `primary_llm` is set to a valid, enabled provider
 - [ ] Next.js has `transpilePackages: ['hazo_llm_api']` configured
+- [ ] Database file has write permissions
+- [ ] SQLite path in config points to a writable location

 ---